Miscellaneous

 Crash handling

 Crash handler allows you to detect mobile app users whose mobile applications crashed.
-This information is saved on the activity list of a mobile app user in the Profiles module in the form of an event.
+This information is saved on the activity list of a mobile app user in Behavioral Data Hub in the form of an event.

 The crash is connected with a customer.
 Using the data from our crash handler, you can send a personalized apology when the application crashes.